EbookFoundation/free-programming-books/docs/CONTRIBUTING.md

     - if they link to different editions, and you judge these editions are different enough to be worth keeping them, add a separate link with a note about each edition (see [Issue #2353](https://github.com/EbookFoundation/free-programming-books/issues/2353) to contribute to the discussion on formatting).
 - prefer atomic commits (one commit by addition/deletion/modification) over bigger commits.
 No need to squash your commits before submitting a PR.
 (We will never enforce this rule as it's just a matter of convenience for the maintainers)
 - if the book is older, include the publication date with the title.
-- include the author's name or names where appropriate.
+- include the author name or names where appropriate.
 You can shorten author lists with "`et al.`".
 - if the book is not finished, and is still being worked on, add the "`in process`" notation, as described [below](#in_process).
 - if a resource is restored using the [*Internet Archive's Wayback Machine*](https://web.archive.org) (or similar), add the "`archived`" notation, as described [below](#archived).
 The best versions to use are recent and complete.
 - if an email address or account setup is requested before download is enabled, add language-appropriate notes in parentheses, e.g.: `(email address *requested*, not required)`.